Showing posts with label Making a better World. Show all posts

 It is now generally accepted that we are in a new geological era, the Anthropocene*.
 This period started mid 20th Century, when humans started to irreversible change the planet and now there is no going back.
 We continue to harm ourselves and the planet through wars, pollution, tribalism, violence and selfishness and by using technology to vastly speed up and increase the effects of these bad habits, it appears that the future of Homo Sapiens is going to be worse, and probably much worse.

-If you accept that, because of our superior weaponry, we raped and killed off the Neanderthals, (rape could explain Neanderthal genes are in our genome), fought battles with the first farmers and killed off many species upon arrival in a new land, then it looks likely that from the very beginning, our success as a species is based on genocide against other peoples, namely the Neanderthals, It would appear that our fundamental nature from deep prehistory, is shameful.
+If you accept that, because of our superior weaponry, we raped and killed off the Neanderthals, (rape could explain the Neanderthal genes in our genome), fought battles with the first farmers and killed off many species upon arrival in a new land, then it looks likely that from the very beginning, our success as a species is based on genocide against other peoples, namely the Neanderthals, It would appear that our fundamental nature from deep prehistory, is shameful.
 People like Hitler, Stalin and Putin are just keeping up the tradition.

 I’m sure you are aware of the many great challenges facing humanity, and if you have read some of my essays, you will know that I’m not convinced humanity is up to the job.
 Great change is coming and we need to change greatly.
 We need to learn from the past, face up to who we are, accept that our fundamental nature, which up till now, has turned humanity into a great success**.and move on to something better.
 You could say that because we need to change fundamentally, humanity needs to evolve.